ibm-cloud-docs/cis/faq.md

 - [VPC Network ACLs (NACLs)](/docs/vpc?topic=vpc-using-acls)– Subnet-level inbound/outbound rules.
 - **Firewall appliances** – Deploy third-party firewalls within your VPC.
 - **DNS filtering** – Use DNS-based services to restrict domains.

+## What changed in the WAF payload limit and why is the payload limit increasing?
+{: #waf-traffic-limit}

+For all plans, CIS Web Application Firewall (WAF) inspects request payloads up to 1 MB.
+This helps the WAF to detect more complex threats that appear in larger request bodies.